theandrelima/pydantic-serdes/docs/getting_started.md

 ## Example 3: Converting data between supported formats

-A nice side effect of the features included with SerialBus, is that it can be used as an effective tool for easily converting serialized data between any two supported formats, as long as the data types from the source serialization format are also supported by the destination format.
+A nice side effect of the features included with pydantic-serdes, is that it can be used as an effective tool for easily converting serialized data between any two supported formats, as long as the data types from the source serialization format are also supported by the destination format.